MixinNetwork/mvm.dev/src/registry/registry.md

 ### event ProcessCalled

 [ProcessCalled event](https://github.com/MixinNetwork/mvm-contracts/blob/main/contracts/mixin/User.sol#L11)
-reveals the result of the contract called by Registry, each executed contract has a related `ProcessCalled` event.
+reveals the result of the contract function called by Registry, each executed function has a related `ProcessCalled` event.
-`process` is the address of the contract, `input` is the function signature and encoded input parameters, `result` tells whether the function executed successfully, `output` is the result.
+`process` is the address of the contract, `input` is the function signature and encoded input parameters, `result` tells whether the function is executed successfully, `output` is the result.

 Code：
 ```solidity